Nero7991/devlm/README.md

 ## Contributing

-As this project is in its early stages, we're primarily focusing on stabilizing core functionality.
-However, feedback and issue reports are welcome.
+As this project is in its early stages, we're primary focus on getting the vision and core functionality right.
+Feedback and issue reports are most welcome.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Disclaimer

-DevLM is an experimental tool and should not be used for critical or production projects at this stage.
-Use at your own risk.